-According to an Israeli study, people with type 2 diabetes can drink a glass of alcohol as part of their dinner.
+According to an Israeli study, those with type 2 diabetes can drink a glass of alcohol as part of their dinner.
 The study showed that drinking alcohol in this way can lower blood sugar levels after a meal.

 However, the dinner should include some food with carbohydrates, and 100 calories less to avoid weight gain.

-Researchers believe alcohol might help:
+Web MD believes alcohol might help:

 Women with diabetes can have 2 units of alcohol a day, whereas men can have 3.
 But, sometimes a pint of beer can constitute 3 units, and a glass of wine can reach 2 units.

-One alcohol unit equals to half a pint of standard strength beer, 50ml of vermouth or sherry, and 25ml of vodka, gin, or whiskey.
+One alcohol unit equals half a pint of standard strength beer, 50ml of vermouth or sherry, and 25ml of vodka, gin, or whiskey.